cburk2019/data-structures-and-algorithms/javascript/401/graphs/README.md

 6. The proper size is returned, representing the number of nodes in the graph
 7. A graph with only one node and edge can be properly returned
 8. An empty graph properly returns null

+Write tests asserting the following business-trip functionality

+1. When a trip is valid, the function returns true with a cost for the trip.
+2. When a trip doesn't connect, the function returns false with a message for unconnected trips
+3. When a city isn't in the graph, an error will be thrown